Articles

 All in the Family

-So friend, if you’re asking God for three loaves today, or you’re asking him to move mountains on your behalf, you can pray with importunity.
+Friend, whether you’re asking God for three loaves today, or you’re asking him to move mountains on your behalf, you can pray with importunity.

 Cara